test-point/test-point.github.io/pages/tap-gw.md

 [AusDigital](http://ausdigital.org) [TAP-GW specification](http://ausdigital-tap-gw.readthedocs.io/en/latest/) is under development at [GitHub](https://github.com/ausdigital/ausdigital-tap/).
 This describes how business messages are securely delivered to a participant endpoints in a peer-to-peer way.

 A testpoint TAP-GW service is under construction.
-We've done all the heavy lifting by building all the other sorvices upon which the TAP-GW depends.
-So we wont be long..
+We've done all the heavy lifting by building all the other services upon which the TAP-GW depends.
+So we won't be long.